-12.3 Student Security
+13.3 Student Security

 For the safety of all, LCA has only one designated student entrance and exit to the school campus.
-All entries and exits are through this single access door located at the LCA Office entrance.
+All entries and exits are through this single-access door located at the LCA Office entrance.
 The exception is the designated Friday pickup and drop-off times which will be at the front entrances and monitored by school officials.
-All other doors will be secured and locked and are to be used for emergency exit only.
+All other doors are to remain locked and used for emergency exit only.
 Students are not to open any doors for anyone at any time.